 Do I need to use synthetic oil?
 As cars have advanced, using the correct oil – 5w30, 0w20 – etc. has become more critical.

 1.There are moving parts of the engine, which must have the right type of oil to work correctly “period.”
 Too heavy of oil and the check engine light can come on, and the engine may not run correctly.

 2. Smaller engines have smaller oil passages and run hotter; thus, oil-burning to the passage walls can build up sludge deposits.

-3.Of course, if you short hop drive or have extended idles, the engine is under even more stress and can build up harmful/damaging deposits your oil filter can not keep up with.
-Synthetic oils address all these problems. have extended drain intervals, (conventional oil prices are still on the rise) synthetics can become a cost effective alternative.
+3.Of course, if you short hop drive or have extended idles, the engine is under even more stress.
+It can build up to harmful/damaging deposits your oil filter can not keep up with.
+Synthetic oils address all these problems.
+Extended drain intervals (conventional oil prices are still on the rise) synthetics can become a cost-effective alternative.